it-at-m/lhm_actions/docs/workflows.md

-# Github Actions
+# GitHub Actions

-We use Github-Actions to build our software.
+We use GitHub Actions to build our software.
 The costs are minimal because we use free and public repositories.

 We designed templates to use GitHub Actions.
 The GitHub Action needs permission on the repository, for example, to create a release or push a tag.
 Here you can use automatic token authentication from GitHub.
 Therefore, you can use the access token via ${{ secrets.GITHUB_TOKEN }}.
 In contrast to the .gitlab-ci.yml, you can create more workflow files which are independent of each other. he it@M-Templates are flexibly designed to suit your project’s needs.
 You can create reusable actions for single steps.